Obarun/66/doc/66-shutdown.md

 - **-h, --halt**: halt the system at the end of the shutdown sequence.

 - **-p, --poweroff**: power off the system at the end of the shutdown sequence.
-This option is provided as an extension it is not required-by the LSB interface.
+This option is provided as an extension; it is not required by the LSB interface.

 - **-r, --reboot**: reboot the system at the end of the shutdown sequence.